thanos-io/thanos/tutorials/katacoda/thanos/6-caching/intro.md

-# Advanced: Query low tail latency with low cost: Introducing caching to Thanos
+# Advanced: Querying with low tail-latency and low cost - Query caching with Thanos

-🚧 This tutorial is in progress. 🚧
+Welcome to the tutorial where you learn how to introduce query caching using Query Frontend with Thanos.

+In this tutorial you will learn:

+* Setup a simple observability stack using Prometheus
+* Deploy and configure Thanos Query Frontend in front of your Queriers so that we can cache query responses

+We aim to achieve:

+* Low cost query execution
+* Low latency query execution
+* Si reduce cost of infrastructure

 ### Feedback